TejaswiNallavolu/proposal/proposal.md

 - **Header**
    - Your profile link to navigate to user details.
-   - Logout button to logout from the application
+   - Logout button to logout from the application.

+## ER-Diagram
+(Click here to view ER-Diagram)[https://github.com/TejaswiNallavolu/proposal/blob/main/erdiagram.png]

 ## Schedule & sprints are set for the GDP semesters (about every 2-weeks = a sprint)